 Cofounder stories within the tech community are the stuff of legends.
 For Erica McMannes and Liza Rodewald, their story is one that has a distinct thread that runs through it: “We are military spouses.
 We really were just your run of the mill, casual military acquaintances for many years until one idea, a unified passion, and similar soul fires came together.”

 Erica believes that military spouses are familiar with the ebb and flow of these stories and particularly the role of friendships: “The stories connect us.
 Inspire us.
 Humble us.
 And friendships are the creators, fuelers, and deliverers of those stories.
 A new neighbor is just going to know someone in your past or hook you up with a new friend in the future.
 It’s inevitable.
 Some of the connections will be lasting.
 Immediate, like the strongest glue on the market.
 Others will be casual, perhaps fade or re-emerge when you least expect and take on a whole new life of their own.”
-To read more, see this article by Erica about Madskills’ own story.
+To read more, see this article by Erica about Madskills’ own story (now Instant Teams).

 Tell us about you?
 What attracted you to social entrepreneurship?